-My eclipse research programme is grounded in the phenomenological approach, and as I am a highly qualified academic with specialist expertise in phenomenological methods.
-This means that this research is far more rigorous than any journalist simply interviewing people briefly about their experiences.
+My eclipse research program is grounded in the qualitative research approach called Interpretative Phenomenological Analysis (IPA).
+I spent 10 years applying IPA in health settings.
+My research is more rigorous than any journalist simply interviewing people briefly about their experiences.

 In my ‘former’ life in the UK, I was an Assistant Course Director of a doctoral training program.
 I set up and ran an extensive research network of postgraduate IPA researchers in Northern Ireland.
 In 2007 I hosted the National IPA conference in Belfast.
 I peer-reviewed IPA research for academic journals and have acted as a thesis examiner in the UK, Ireland, and Australia.
 I supervised around 15 postgraduate research projects using this approach.
 To this day, I am the Australian country coordinator for IPA, and continue to offer specialist IPA academic mentoring to post-graduate researchers in the UK and Australia.

 I disseminate my eclipse research to a wide audience – through lectures, writing, and consulting.

 The outputs of my independent research program include three books, published articles, conference presentations, White Papers, and numerous media interviews, podcasts, and documentaries.

 I self-fund all research primarily through charging for eclipse consulting and workshops.
 Lack of funds and time severely limits what I can do.
 In the future, I hope to link in with an academic institution to access grant support.
 My latest research focuses on how the totality experience can help us understand prosocial elements of awe, and whether the total solar eclipse can be leveraged for the greater good.